-With data reporting, you can validate or disprove gut feeling with a meaningful and actionable view of how a business is performing.
+Data reporting provides a meaningful and actionable view of how a business is performing.
 It connects the dots between disparate metrics and gives a true birds-eye view of individual roles, departments, and the company as a whole.

 No matter the size of your organization, reporting is a must-have.
 It's also easier than ever for small businesses to implement cost-effective and straightforward data reporting.
+Let's look at how below.

 What is Data Reporting?

-Data reporting vs. Business Intelligence
+Data Reporting vs. Business Intelligence

 Sometimes data reporting and business intelligence are talked about interchangeably, but that's not always correct.
 Here's how you can understand the difference: